What is the ball valve?

 The plug within a plug valve varies in port shape and overall structure.
 Depending on the application, a plug might be rectangular, circular, or diamond-shaped.
 Plug valves with rectangular ports are the most popular and permit the most flow.
-Round ports are also common and used when flow restriction is unimportant.
+Round ports are also standard and used when flow restriction is unimportant.
 Ports with a diamond shape are optimal for throttle control in a system.

 Valve Construction and Components of Ball Valve

 Ball valves are quarter-turn valves that use a hollow, perforated, and pivoting ball to control flow.
 The ball valve construction and components typically include the following:

 - Body: The valve’s body provides the main housing for the other components and is usually made of stainless steel, brass, or PVC.
 It also contains the fluid inlet and outlet ports.

 - Ball: The ball is the main component of the valve and is responsible for controlling fluid flow.
 A hole in the center allows fluid to pass through when the valve is open and blocks the flow when the valve is closed.